YumpDigital/Upgrade-IE-Already/README.md

 # Upgrade IE Already!

-Simple, beautiful, unobtrusive JavaScript include which prompts old IE users to install Chrome.
+A simple, beautiful, unobtrusive JavaScript include which prompts old IE users to install Chrome.

 Script is not downloaded for other browsers, so performance is not impacted.